-Individual U.S. Holders and certain domestic entities may be required to submit certain information to the IRS with respect to their beneficial ownership of our ADSs or ordinary shares, if such ADSs or ordinary shares are not held on his, her or its behalf by a financial institution.
+Individual U.S. Holders and certain domestic entities generally will be required to submit certain information to the IRS with respect to their beneficial ownership of our ADSs or ordinary shares as is necessary to identify the class or issue of which the ADSs or ordinary shares are a part.
+These requirements are subject to exceptions, including an exception for ADSs or ordinary shares held in accounts maintained by certain financial institutions and an exception applicable if the aggregate value of all "specified foreign financial assets" (as defined in the Code) does not exceed US\$50,000.
 This law also imposes penalties if a U.S. Holder is required to submit such information to the IRS and fails to do so.
 U.S. Holders are urged to consult their tax advisors regarding the potential reporting requirements that may be imposed with respect to ownership of ADSs or ordinary shares.

-- F. Dividends and Paying Agents
+F. Dividends and Paying Agents

-- Not applicable.

-- G. Statement by Experts
+G. Statement by Experts